nlmixr2/nonmem2rx/README.md

       - Easy Individual plots with extra solved points to show the curvature of individual and population fits for sparse data-sets (with `augPred()`)

+  - You can even use this conversion to help debug your NONMEM model (or even try it in `nlmixr2` instead)

       - Understand how to simplify the NONMEM model to avoid rounding errors

       - Run `nlmixr2`’s covariance step when `NONMEM`s covariance step
         has failed

+  - This model could be a seed for other types of models

       - Use model piping within `nlmixr2` to modify/fix parts of the model (and subsequent estimation in `nlmixr2` or even `NONMEM`